1. Introduction

 The following subsections define the initial of known parameter component values.
 Future versions of this document may defined additional such values.
 The ABNF is intentionally generic and extensible to make room for these future values, and user agents MUST ignore unknown values when parsing the header.

 3.1.1.
-The group parameter
+The group

-The OPTIONAL group parameter is an ASCII string that associates a name with the reporting endpoint.
+parameter is an ASCII string that associates a

-parameter-value = token
+parameter-name = "group" parameter-value = token

 The name is not unique and multiple endpoints may use the same name to create a group of reporting endpoints that can be used for backup and failover purposes.
 If the parameter is omitted, the endpoint MUST be associated with the "default" group name.